-Ellis Potter Apartments is a proposed 65-unit multifamily community located at 1 Ellis Potter Ct. (property also consists of 15 Ellis Potter Ct. and 99 Ellis Potter Ct.) in Madison, Wisconsin.
-The project will be all new construction and consist of a 3-story, 54-unit senior community with underground parking and a 2-story, 11-unit non-age restricted townhome building with detached garages.
-The development will include 26 one-bedroom and 28 two-bedroom apartments in the senior building, and 11 three-bedroom family units in the townhome building.
-In total, there will be 55 units of income-restricted affordable housing for households earning between 30% and 60% of median income and 10 units rented at market rate.
+The proposed project is a 55-unit multifamily housing community located at 2902 Dryden Drive in Madison, Wisconsin.
+The project will be all new construction and consists of a 4-story development with underground parking.
+The development will include 22 one-bedrooms, 19 two-bedrooms, and 14 three-bedrooms.
+There will be 55 units of income-restricted affordable housing for households earning between 30% and 80% of median income.
+Current project scope is based on guidance provided in the 2024 QAP as well as the 2025-2026 draft QAP.
+The unit mix and income requirements are subject to change based on guidence released in the official WHEDA 2025 QAP.)
 Common areas planned include a community room with kitchen, fitness center, leasing office, and supportive services office.
-The project will include a Community Service Facility based on WHEDA's 2024 guidance.
-The project is anticipated to begin construction by March 2025 and be completed in Spring 2026.
+The project is anticipated to begin construction by March 2026 and be completed in Spring 2027.
 Horizon Construction Group, Inc. will be the general contractor and Horizon Management Services, Inc. will serve as the property manager.
 This project will have a land use restricted period of 40 years.